Pierro55/Loop/README.md

 This is a modification for the original Prusa MK3S+ which purpose is to automate the printing process and enable continuous printing.

-You can see the first version of mechanism working in the following video:
+You can see the first version of the mechanism working in the following video: